 \section{Abstract}

 Diffusion-based imitation learning improves Behavioral Cloning (BC) on multi-modal decision-making, but comes at the cost of significantly slower inference due to the recursion in the diffusion process.
 It urges us to design efficient policy generators while keeping the ability to generate diverse actions.
 To address this challenge, we propose~\ours{}, an imitation learning framework based on flow-based generative modeling. \ours{} represents the policy with state-conditioned ordinary differential equations (ODEs), which are known as probability flows.
 We reveal an intriguing connection between the conditional variance of their training loss and the discretization error of the ODEs.
 With this insight, we propose a variance-adaptive ODE solver that can adjust its step size in the inference stage, making \ours{} an adaptive decision-maker, offering rapid inference without sacrificing diversity.
 Interestingly, it automatically reduces to a one-step generator when the action distribution is uni-modal.
-Our comprehensive empirical evaluation shows that \ours{} achieves high performance across all dimensions, including success rate, behavioral diversity, and inference speed.
-The code is available at \href{https://github.com/hxixixh/AdaFlow}{https://github.com/hxixixh/AdaFlow}
+Our comprehensive empirical evaluation shows that \ours{} achieves high performance with fast inference speed.